Co-dfns/Co-dfns/LIMITATIONS.md

 * Some mixed primitives will not work over boolean values
 * Some mixed primitives will not work over mixed integer/float and boolean values
+* Some primitives do not support the full range of input

 ### Operators